 Built and design

 D850 has an excellent, sturdy, ergonomic, and weather-sealed design.
-The body of the camera is made up of magnesium-alloy with carbon fibers, and it weighs around 915 grams.
+The camera’s body is made up of magnesium-alloy with carbon fibers, and it weighs around 915 grams.
 Magnesium-alloy coating works as a weather shield against dust and water.

-Talking about the control layout, you won’t find any significant difference in it as compared to its predecessor, D810.
-The ISO button, video recording button, exposure composition button, all are at the top of the body.
+Talking about the control layout, you won’t find any significant difference in it compared to its predecessor, D810.
+The ISO button, video recording button, exposure composition button are all at the top of the body.
 The camera can be controlled with these buttons as well as using finger touch.

 You can make few adjustments using the LCD screen such as touch-to-focus, swipe the shots during playback et cetera.
 This LCD also displays all the shooting information.

-On the top of the body, there is a hot-shoe, but you won’t find a built-in flash.
+There is a hot-shoe on the top of the body, but you won’t find a built-in flash.
 The XQD card slot also replaces the compact flash card slot of the predecessor.
 These cards are not very common but pretty fast, which is very helpful to achieve high-resolution results.

 You will also find the SD card slot on the side.
 There are many ports for microphones, headphones, USB, and HDMI on the opposite side of the camera.

-The battery life of D850 is awe-inspiring, and it lasts about 1840 shots.
-Many camera tests also showed that the performance of the camera also remains the same, even at the last bar of the battery.
+The battery life of the D850 is awe-inspiring, and it lasts about 1840 shots.
+Many camera tests also showed that the camera’s performance also remains the same, even at the last bar of the battery.

-D850 can be considered as the most advanced camera from Nikon because it is the first one with the capability of capturing the video in 4K resolution from the full width of its sensor.
-Because of using the entire width of the sensor, when you will use the lenses to capture the wide-angle with D850, it will offer to continue a wide field of view for shooting videos.
+D850 can be considered the most advanced camera from Nikon because it is the first to capture the video in 4K resolution from the full width of its sensor.
+Using the entire width of the sensor, when you will use the lenses to capture the wide-angle with D850, it will offer to continue a wide field of view for shooting videos.

 At the bitrate of 144Mbps, you can shoot in 30p, 25p, and 24p.
 At 1080p of the resolution, the camera can shoot up to 60p.